greenplum-db/gporca-archive/README.md

 Want to [Contribute](#contribute)?

 GPORCA supports various build types: debug, release with debug info, release.
-On x86 systems, GPORCA can also be built as a 32-bit or 64-bit library.
 You'll need CMake 3.1 or higher to build GPORCA.
 Get it from cmake.org, or your operating system's package manager.

+Note: GPDB 6X and later contain their own copy of GPORCA, this version is for GPDB 5X and any other uses.

 # First Time Setup